 Early in the course, invite feedback on how realistic your time estimates are, so that you can ensure that your expectations are fair.

 Helping students to manage their workload

-- Grade assessments appropriately—students will engage selectively in the activities and assessments you give them in order to manage their own workload.
+- Grade assessments appropriately.
+Students will engage selectively in the activities and assessments you give them as they manage their own workload.
 They are unlikely to complete items that are not assessed, and may even choose to forgo marks if they perceive that the grading is inappropriate for the amount of work required.